vigneshavm/Interview-questions/JS Q.md

 #### **Module System & Compiler Options**

-**Interviewer**: How does TypeScript handle modules, and what are the key compiler options?

-**Answer**: TypeScript uses the ES6 module system, which relies on `import` and `export` statements to modularize code.
+ TypeScript uses the ES6 module system, which relies on `import` and `export` statements to modularize code.
 You can define modules and specify how they should be compiled using the `tsconfig.json` file.

 **Key Compiler Options**:
 - **`module`**: Specifies the module system (`commonjs`, `es6`, `amd`).